charmbracelet/bubbletea/README.md

 ### The Update Method

 Next up is the update method.
-The update function is called when “things happen.”
+The update function is called when "things happen."
 Its job is to look at what has happened and return an updated model in response.
 It can also return a `Cmd` to make more things happen, but for now don't worry about that part.